Connect with us

 Screenshot

-Chicago Mayor Brandon Johnson announced Wednesday that the city’s CARE Program will officially expand to all 77 community areas across Chicago, bringing mental health crisis response teams to neighborhoods citywide, according to CBS Chicago.
+Chicago Mayor Brandon Johnson announced on Wednesday that the city’s CARE Program will officially expand to all 77 community areas across Chicago, bringing mental health crisis response teams to neighborhoods citywide, according to CBS Chicago.

 The CARE Program — which stands for Crisis Assistance Response and Engagement — provides a non-police response to certain mental health-related 911 calls.
 The initiative sends teams made up of mental health professionals and paramedics to assist individuals experiencing behavioral health crises, emotional distress, or substance abuse-related emergencies.